armdev/public_api_docs/pages/11-vehicles.markdown

 + eld_device_id (optional &#124; integer): id of the eld device to attach to the vehicle
 + ifta (optional &#124; boolean): true if vehicle is included in ifta calculations
 + metric_units (optional &#124; boolean): true if the vehicle uses metric units
++ prevent_auto_odometer_entry (optional &#124; boolean): true if vehicle's odometer reading should not be copied from ELD and added to driver's HOS log
 + fuel_type (optional &#124; string): valid values are ("diesel", "gasoline", "propane", "lng", "cng", "ethanol", "methanol", "e85", "m85", "a55", "biodiesel", "other")
 + vin (optional &#124; string)
 + license_plate_state (optional &#124; string)